-Getting a Foot Tattoo: Get Ready for the Pain Train
+How to Get Ready for the Foot Tattoo Pain Train

 A foot tattoo?
 Are you serious?
 Do you really want to do this?
 Ask anyone who has one what it felt like, and I bet they're not smiling.
 Getting your foot tattooed is insanely painful, and a complete pain in the you-know-what to heal.
 But do they look awesome?
 Hells ya!
 So, if you're crazy enough to go for that foot tattoo anyway, keep reading to get yourself prepared and peep a few cool design ideas.